 6.11.5 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.

 Treat the compiler’s pointer-conversion warnings as serious errors.

 Adopt programming guidelines (preferably augmented by static analysis) that restrict pointer conversions.
 For example, consider the rules itemized above from JSF AV [31], CERT C [38], Hatton [15], or MISRA C [35].